segersniels/supdock-go/README.md

 ```

 ## Why a Go version?
 As I have a running docker container count in my prompt, every new line basically executes `docker ps -q |wc -l |tr -d ' '`.
-But because I also have `docker` aliased to `supdock` the execution time for this command was getting noticeably slower as it was being executed through `node.js`.
-Which is not really known for it's optimal performance as it's single threaded.
+And since I have `docker` aliased to `supdock` the execution time for this command was getting noticeably slower as it was being executed through `Node.js`.
+Which is not really known for it's optimal performance.

 ```bash
 supdock ps  0.33s user 0.07s system 103% cpu 0.390 total